chloealbright/DevHiveMind/Design/SOLID Design Principles.md

 In order to follow [LSP SOLID design principle](https://click.linksynergy.com/deeplink?id=JVFxdTr9V80&mid=39197&murl=https%3A%2F%2Fwww.udemy.com%2Fsolid-principles-object-oriented-design-architecture%2F), derived class or subclass must enhance functionality, but not reduce them.
 LSP represents “L” on the SOLID acronym.

+## L — iskov Substitution Principle

+A super class can be replaced by any of it’s inheriting sub classes at any parts of the system without any change in the code.

+It means that the sub classes should extend the functionality of the super class without overriding it.

+That’s why we’ve mentioned ealier in [Class Diagram](https://medium.com/omarelgabrys-blog/e7535090824c) that it’s not a good case practice to override the methods of the super class in inheritance.

 ##  Interface Segregation Principle (ISP)